DistributedProofreaders/ppcomp/doc/css-transform.rst

-If the two versions have footnotes, but they are not placed in the same spot (i.e. after each paragraph for the text, and at the end of the book for the html), they can be extracted and compared separately with this option.
+If the two versions have footnotes, but they are not placed in the same spot (i.e. after each paragraph for the text, and at the end of the book for the HTML), they can be extracted and compared separately with this option.

-There is a best effort done with the files coming from th rounds.
+There is a best effort done with the files coming from the rounds.
 However they are usually broken, thus finding all the footnotes will fail, and the diff for the footnotes will not be done at all.